 The Grand Cherokee still has a fluid feel on pavement, but it’s also vastly talented off-road.
 The most advanced versions can still clamber over boulders and logs with ease, and the new automatic enables a lower crawl ratio that suits the Ecodiesel especially well.
 The Quadra-Lift air suspension continues, as do the three four-wheel drive systems—Quadra-Trac I, Quadra-Trac II, and Quadra-Drive II—as well as the Selec-Terrain management system, which automatically caters the powertrain settings for the terrain (Sand, Mud, Auto, Snow, and Rock).

 Interior space is still quite good, and if anything, fit and finish has gotten better.
 New color schemes and new trim options, like open-pore wood, push the Grand Cherokee ever higher into luxury-vehicle terrain, though it doesn’t have the third-row seating or funky-flexible interior of some bigger crossovers.
 It has hill ascent control which maintains steady throttle to effortlessly scrabble up surfaces a Flex or Enclave can only dream about.

 On the infotainment front, the Grand Cherokee stays in front with new Uconnect screens (five-inch or 8.4-inch) and its cleaner, simpler interface.
 Piped-in 3G data adds cloud-based services like voice-to-text and natural-language navigation via voice commands.
 Finally, there’s a Summit edition with every feature imaginable, including a 19-speaker, 825-watt Harman Kardon surround-sound audio system, including 12-channel amplifier and three subwoofers.

-Come visit Brown Motors today to check out the new 2014 Grand Cherokee for yourself!
+Come visit Brown Motors today to check out the Grand Cherokee for yourself!